DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-2.md

 * the system provides easy access to information and supports users to accurately capture quality data
 * the systems or development will support the service's vision and goals and be outcomes based

-Systems, updates and development should be tested with users (social workers) during an iterative design process ahead of implementation.
+Systems, updates and development should be tested with users during an iterative design process ahead of implementation.

-The focus of the system should be enabling the user (the social worker) to identify and support the needs of the child and family.
+The focus of the system should be enabling the user to identify the record and support the needs of the child and family.

-It is useful to frame the needs as problems to be solved rather than trying to go straight to identifying or researching options.
+It is useful to frame user needs as problems to be solved and then do a seperate exercise to map how potential options could resolve those problems.

-For example:

-As a social worker, I have a referral and need to gather more information about the family and from their school and GP surgery before I visit the family.
-How can a social worker gather this information in an accurate and time efficient way that enables them to visit the family, and focus on identifying and supporting their needs, as swiftly as possible.

 ## Conduct user research

 Children’s social care systems should be developed in response to the changing needs of users and service developments.
-A user is anyone who uses the system directly (for example, a social worker) or uses outputs from the system (for example, data from the system).
+A user is anyone who uses the system directly or uses outputs from the system.

 You should think about who your users are and speak to them to understand what they need from the system, for example: